-Note that Font Book is designed to manage fonts that are in approved Mac OS X system locations.
+Note that Font Book is designed to manage fonts that are in approved Mac OS X system locations or in user-created font libraries.
 It does not affect application-specific fonts.

 Creating System and Master Font Book collections

 As a design or print professional, you probably need to add, delete, activate, and deactivate fonts frequently for different clients or projects.
 Sometimes you might also want to deactivate some of your installed fonts and use other font formats from previous projects or for print specifications.